9 Best perps DEX for beginners in 2026: Low fees, no KYC

 ❌ Base block times (~2 seconds) aren't built for ultra-fast scalping.

-8. Pacifica: Solana's New King
+8. Pacifica: Solana's new frontrunner

 The team turns heads.
 It's led by former FTX COO Constance Wang, alongside people from Binance, Coinbase, Jane Street, OpenAI, and DeepMind.
 The FTX link is worth knowing, so we mention it plainly*.